christie-reindle/javascript-logic/README.md

 # javascript-logic
 [Beginner] - JS - Logic, Conditionals, Operators

 JavaScript is a **programming language** that executes a computer program given a list of **statements** developed from a programmer.
 JavaScript statements are composed of: values, expressions, comments, operators, and keywords.
+With all these combined, we can formulate **logic** through the use of **conditional statements**.

 ## Values
 - Numbers are written with or without decimals